Prudential All Stocks Corporate Bond S3

 Fund Manager

-Jamie Hamilton manager of the underlying fund for 23 years and 11 months
+Jamie Hamilton manager of the underlying fund for 24 years

 Photo of Jamie Hamilton Jamie Hamilton joined Prudential Group in 2001 as a fund manager in the fixed income team managing a range of institutional corporate bond funds.
 Prior to joining M&G, Jamie worked for Dresdner RCM Global Investors as a fixed income fund manager, managing corporate bond funds.
 Jamie graduated from Newcastle University with a degree in economics and is a chartered financial analyst (CFA) charterholder.